didil/inhooks/README.md

 ![Inhooks Architecture](inhooks-architecture.png?raw=true "Inhooks Architecture")

+### High level overview
+Inhooks listens to HTTP webhooks and saves the messages to Redis.
+A processing module retrieves the messages and sends them reliably to the defined targets.

 ## Features
-- Receive HTTP Webhooks and save to queue
+- Receives HTTP Webhooks and saves to queue
 - Fanout messages to multiple HTTP targets
 - Fast, concurrent processing
 - Supports delayed processing
-- Supports retries on failure with configurable maximum attempts count, interval, with constant or exponential backoff
+- Supports retries on failure with configurable number of attempts, interval and constant or exponential backoff
-- ... more features coming
+- ... more features planned

 ## Usage
 ### Inhooks config